Crypto terminology, decoded.

 User Activated Soft Fork (UASF)

-A soft-fork activation method where economic nodes enforce new rules at a set time, pressuring miners to comply.
+A soft-fork activation approach where upgraded economic nodes enforce new rules at a planned time or height.

 UTXO Consolidation

-The practice of combining many small unspent outputs into fewer, larger ones to reduce future fees and input bloat.
+Combining many small unspent outputs into fewer larger ones to reduce future transaction size and fee overhead.

 UTXO Set